-Two unidentified gunmen killed Farhan as he walked home from work in Galkayo, a town in the semi-autonomous region of Puntland, at around 8 p.m., local journalists told CPJ.
-The assailants shot him three times in the back and once in the hand, local journalists said.
+Two unidentified gunmen shot and killed Farhan Jeemis Abdulle as he walked home from work in Galkayo, a town in the semi-autonomous Somali region of Puntland, at around 8 p.m. on May 2, 2012, local journalists told CPJ.
+The assailants shot him three times in the back and once in the hand, those journalists said.

-Farhan started working with Radio Daljir in 2006 as a reporter and then became a producer, editor, and host.
+Farhan started working with the local broadcaster Radio Daljir in 2006 as a reporter, and later worked as a producer, editor, and host.
 He was also a correspondent for the Mogadishu-based Simba Radio.

-Farhan's colleagues told CPJ the journalist had received unspecified threats from an anonymous caller a few days before the attack.
-Local journalists said they suspected Al-Shabaab insurgents had killed Farhan for his coverage of the conflict between insurgent groups and the government-allied forces in Somalia.
-Al-Shabaab insurgents have fought against the Puntland administration since 2007, according to news reports.
+Farhan’s colleagues told CPJ the journalist had received unspecified threats from an anonymous caller a few days before the attack.
+Local journalists said they suspected Al-Shabaab insurgents had killed Farhan for his coverage of the conflict between insurgent groups and government-allied forces in Somalia.

-No one claimed responsibility for the attack.
-Farhan is survived by a wife and three children.
+At the time, no one claimed responsibility for the attack.
+Farhan was survived by a wife and three children.

 On April 21, 2021, a military court in Galkayo handed death sentences to eight men convicted of being members of the militant group Al-Shabaab and carrying out attacks in Puntland, according to Radio Daljir and other media reports.

 Radio Daljir reported that one of the men, Jamaac Muriidi Huseein Mohamed, had confessed to killing Farhan while another, Sahal Mohamed Jama, reportedly confessed to killing another Radio Daljir journalist, Abdirizak Ali Abdi, also known as Silver, who was shot dead in Galkayo in 2014.